readytensor/rt-agentic-ai-cert-week1/lessons/lesson2/w1-l2-core-components.md

 Smart people don’t tackle big tasks in one leap.
 They break them down.
 “First I’ll gather information, then I’ll outline the key points, then I’ll write.”

 Agents need the same habit.
-Through strategies like **Chain-of-Thought prompting** or **self-ask** (covered later this week), we guide them to think in steps rather than blurting out a final answer.
+Through strategies like **Chain-of-Thought prompting** or **self-ask** (covered in next week's lessons), we guide them to think in steps rather than blurting out a final answer.

 ![planning-workflow.png](planning-workflow.png)